NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 extent and reduce the packet queuing delay.
 Also, in large-BDP networks after a congestion event, CUBIC, due its cubic window increase function, recovers quickly to the highest link utilization point.
-This mean that link utilization is less sensitive to an active queue management (AQM) target that is lower than the amplitude of the whole sawtooth.
+This means that link utilization is less sensitive to an active queue management (AQM) target that is lower than the amplitude of the whole sawtooth.